 Find out about rabbit control measures, responsibilities and existing programs.

-More detailed information on methods of rabbit control are available on the Department of Primary Industries website.
+More detailed information on methods of rabbit control are available on the Department of Environment and Primary Industries website.
 In the Yellow Pages you will find the details of Pest (rabbit) Control contractors if you are unable to undertake the work yourself.